Rescued Donkeys

 Parsley seems to be a little tired on her feet.
 She is really heavy and wide now and I really think she can't get any wider.
 If donkeys could get stretch marks I'm sure she would have plenty!
 I'm hoping for her to not to have to go too much longer - she has a bag but it is still pretty loose.

 9. May 2005: Parsley had her baby last night at 8:30 PM - born on Mother's Day!
 We would have lost the baby if we hadn't been right there with her when she went into labor!
 She had a "red bag delivery" meaning that at least a large part of the placenta detached before the baby was born and the baby did not break through the placenta but came out encased in it - depriving the baby of oxygen.
 The baby even with the speedy assisted delivery was oxygen deprived and was a "dummy foal".
 With assistance through the night he is able to nurse on his own this morning - at least on one side.
 He has not figured out yet - that he can nurse from both nipples.
-His left front hoof and right back hoof was slightly contracted but by this morning has pretty much normalized.
+His left front hoof and right back hoof were slightly contracted but by this morning have pretty much normalized.
 He still favors his left front leg a little bit but I think he will be fine with plenty of exercise with it being a mild case.
 He looks very much like Alfredo - her jack foal she arrived with, here.

 Parsley 9 hours before delivery